cakephp/docs/en/orm/database-basics.rst

 =============

 By convention database connections are configured in ``App/Config/app.php``.
-The connection information defined in this file, is fed into :php:class:`Cake\\Database\\ConnectionManager` creating the connection configuration your application will be using.
+The connection information defined in this file is fed into :php:class:`Cake\\Database\\ConnectionManager` creating the connection configuration your application will be using.
 Sample connection information can be found in ``App/Config/app.default.php``.
 A sample connection configuration would look